zer0-data/AutoGenx/README.md

 - “Open Local” previews the generated project files served from your local output folder.
 - If you deployed to GitHub Pages, “Open Live” previews the live site.

-# 🚀 AI Web Generator

-An intelligent web development agent that transforms your ideas into fully functional websites.
-Simply describe what you want or upload an image, and watch as it generates HTML, CSS, and JavaScript code, then automatically deploys it to GitHub Pages.

-## 🎥 Demo Video
-[Watch the demo](https://drive.google.com/file/d/1s0AVLIJOpeT3q489oovBdxvxozps8J6j/view?usp=sharing) to see the AI Web Generator in action!

-## ✨ Features

-- 🤖 **AI-Powered Generation**: Uses Google Gemini AI to understand your requirements
-- 📱 **Multi-Input Support**: Accept text prompts or image uploads
-- 🎨 **Complete Web Stack**: Generates HTML, CSS, and JavaScript
-- 🔄 **Auto Deployment**: Automatically creates GitHub repository and deploys to GitHub Pages
-- 🖼️ **Image Recognition**: Replicates designs from uploaded images
-- 📐 **Responsive Design**: Creates mobile-friendly websites
-- ⚡ **Local Development**: Generates files in your local machine first

 ## 🛠️ Prerequisites